Government is the OWNER of All Leasehold-Plantation-Lands in Kerala.

 • From the above, it is clear:

-1. Tenants who hold the plantation lands are entitled to fixity of tenure under Sec.
+2. Tenants who hold the plantation-tenancy-lands are entitled to fixity of tenure under Sec.
 13.

-2. As the tenants who hold the plantation land are cultivating tenants, such lands are vested in Government.
+3. As the tenants who hold the plantation land are cultivating tenants, such lands are vested in Government [according to Sec.
+72].

-3. The plantation land, above ceiling limit [under Sec.
+4. The plantation land, above ceiling limit [under Sec.
 72B], cannot be assigned (by the Land Tribunal) to a tenant.
+(Note: No rider to Sec.
+72B and 72C, by way of proviso or otherwise, exempting plantation.)

 2. Provisions as to Fixity, Purchase Certificate, Plantation-Exemption, Ceiling Area, etc.